sandromello/wgadmin/terraform/platforms/gcp/README.md

 1. Authenticate to GCP
 2. Create a bucket and a wireguard server
-3. Copy the `terraform.tfvars-example` to `terraform.tfvars` and edit accordingly
+3. Create a `terraform.tfvars` - copy the example below
 4. Apply your configuration

 ```bash